Quad 33 control amplifier, Quad 303 Power amplifier

 See the photos below for more details of this modification.

 The disc adaptor has four sides.
 The S1 side is used with this modification and the signal is connected to pin 3 (left) and pin 14 (right).
 Earth connections are found on pins 5 and 12.
 Pins 1 and 2 are covered with a piece of tape in order to disable the now unneccesary power supply connection to the internal phono preamp.
+Note that when connected like this, none of the components on the phono adaptor are in circuit.
+However, everything is retained so that original performance can be restored at any time.

 I made this modification in order to use an external phono preamp with the Quad 33.
 However, after making this modification, any line level source can be used with the "disc" input, for example a CD player.